Gospel of Thomas

 (Th.
 4) Jesus said, “The man old in days will not hesitate to ask a small child seven days old about the place of life, and he will live.
 For many who are first will become last, and they will become one and the same.”

 This saying has a more mystical bent than many others.
 The child who is seven days old is one day before circumcision, which for Jewish males occurs on the eighth day after birth.
-This means that the awakening cannot come by way of the old Jewish teachings, that is, the current legalism found in Jesus’ day, but must come from someone who knows himself as a child of God.
-This new enlightenment provides spiritual life, “…and he will live.”
+This means that the awakening cannot come by way of the old Jewish teachings, for the child is not yet officially initiated through circumcism, that is, the current legalism found in Jesus’ day within Judaism, but must come from someone who knows himself as a child of God, and thus not tainted.
+This new understanding provides spiritual life, “…and he will live.”

 The first part gives a reference to a child.
 The child represents purity and innocence (but not naivety).
 “The old man in days” would refer to us, tainted and battered by the world as an older person would be.
 The old man would have had plenty of time to commit many sins.